 Don't Store Open Containers

-Placing open drinks and food containers in the fridge increases internal moisture levels, and makes the compressor work harder.
+Placing open drinks and food containers in the fridge increases the internal moisture levels and makes the compressor work harder.
 Train your family to cover everything before it goes in, and you'll also prevent foods from contamination.

 10 of 11